Skip to main content

 4. What is prohibited discrimination in Real Estate Transactions (Housing)?

 The Act prohibits discrimination in the sales or rental of residential or commercial property.
-A few examples of housing discrimination are: misrepresenting that property is not available for rental or sale; steering to rent or purchase a housing unit in locations other than the customer's preferred area; altering the terms, conditions or privileges of the transaction; refusing to receive or transmit a bona fie offer to rent or purchase; and refusing to negotiate.
-(For more iniformation, see the Fair Housing Rights section of this FAQ and the Human Rights Act).
+A few examples of housing discrimination are: misrepresenting that property is not available for rental or sale; steering to rent or purchase a housing unit in locations other than the customer's preferred area; altering the terms, conditions or privileges of the transaction; refusing to receive or transmit a bona fide offer to rent or purchase; and refusing to negotiate.
+(For more information, see the Fair Housing Rights section of this FAQ and the Human Rights Act).
+View the complete list of protected classes in housing here.

 5. What is prohibited discrimination in Financial Credit activities?